OpenSourceWorkflow/generator-kickstart/README.md

 ### Adding a new component

-The command will add your styles to the <project-name>.scss and to the requireJS config file.
+The command will add your styles to the .scss and to the requireJS config file.
 It will ask if the component is a 'standard module' or 'deferred module'.
 If the component uses JS this will do the following:

 * **standard**: add requireJS module to main and add component to app/
 * **deferred**: you will have to require the module yourself and the component is added to app/_deferred/